 Fee burden by business size:

-- Small businesses: $500 monthly transfers = $1,800 annual wire fees
+- Small businesses: US$500 monthly transfers = US$1,800 annual wire fees.

-- Mid-market companies: $50,000 monthly transfers = $18,000+ annual fees
+- Mid-market companies: US$50,000 monthly transfers = US$18,000+ annual fees.

-- Growing enterprises: Volume increases compound fee burden faster than revenue growth
+- Growing enterprises: Volume increases compound fee burden faster than revenue growth.

-- International focus: Cross-border businesses face 2-3x higher fee structures
+- International focus: Cross-border businesses face 2-3x higher fee structures.

 Operational impact extends beyond direct costs.
 Fee unpredictability complicates international contract negotiations, while administrative overhead diverts finance team resources from strategic activities.
 Additionally, high payment costs reduce pricing flexibility in competitive markets.